Bourkekev/ms1-music-school/README.md

 - Native Browser on Samsung Galaxy S8
 - Chrome on Lenovo 10" Tablet, Android V6

-On all of these the site worked fine as expected, except for some minor issues on IE11.
+On all of the above the site worked fine as expected, except for some minor issues on IE11.
 Under the Teacher images there was a large space before their name.
 This was to do with the extra div I added to correct the images being squashed (see the section on Issues I had to overcome).
 This was easily fixed by giving the div an explicit height of 100%.
-Also, as I expected the CSS scroll-behaviour property would not work on IE11 or Edge.
+Also, as I expected the CSS scroll-behaviour property would not work on IE11, Edge or Safari.

-TO DO Testing Screen sizes - I ran the website through [Browser Stack](https://www.browserstack.com/) to test on real devices and screen sizes.
+Testing other devices - I ran the website through [Browser Stack](https://www.browserstack.com/) on a free account to test on real devices and screen sizes.
+I was able to live test the following devices:
+ - Samsung Galaxy Tab, Chrome, 4, 10.1 in - 5.4 x 8.6in, Resolution 1280 x 800px
+ - iPhone 6S, Safari, 4.7 in - 2.3 x 4.1 in, Resolution 750 x 1334px, Viewport 375 x 667 dp
+ - iPad Air 2, iOS v8, Safari, Resolution 9.7 in - 5.8 x 7.8in, Viewport 768 x 1024 dp

+They worked fine apart from iPad Air 2, which seemed to break the Bootstrap grid.
+Some research indicated that the CSS flex property was not supported on iOS v8.
+Considering iOS 8 was out in 2014, this is probably not much of an issue now.
+Apple would usually push updated to devices over the years.
+Ref - https://github.com/twbs/bootstrap/issues/24012

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Responsive carousel images: